 Orthopaedic Spine Surgery

 More than 2/3rd Indians experiences back pain, which affects activities of daily life.
-Many conditions mainly appears and occurs as part of the aging process, but the arthritis like condition also may appear in younger individuals due to changing lifestyles.
+Many conditions mainly appear and occurs as part of the ageing process, but the arthritis-like condition also may appear in younger individuals due to changing lifestyles.
 Back pain takes a toll not only on the patient but also on their family and friends.
 Many patients find that along with the back health their personal relationships also slowly starts deteriorating.

-We bring together sub specialists from multiple disciplines to provide treatment option to evaluate and treat individuals with disorders of the spine.
+We bring together subspecialists from multiple disciplines to provide treatment options to evaluate and treat individuals with disorders of the spine.
 The expertise of our orthopaedic spine surgeons combined with advanced non-surgical and surgical services; make our hospital one of the most advanced & state of the art.